 SEO is dead.
 Long live SEO.

 Content is king, but a good ruler has a large supporting cast.
 Without any SEO, great content can languish in obscurity.
 I have blog posts that used to get 1-2 reads per year, and for years I didn’t know why.
 That content gets 20-25 hits per day now.
-The content is the same as it always was, but I made a few subtle changes and now it gets traffic.
+The content is mostly the same as it always was, but I made a few subtle changes and now it gets traffic.
+A blog that gets traffic has a lot more purpose.

 What kinds of changes?
 Maybe changing terminology in some cases.
 Search engines know a lot of synonyms but not all of them.
 Using the words people actually type into search engines makes a big difference.